 Sharing other people’s content

 There are some great benefits to sharing content from elsewhere on the internet.
-First of all, your audience can see that you’re not using social media to promote your own business – you’re brining them content that they will find interesting.
+First of all, your audience can see that you’re not using social media to promote your own business – you’re bringing them content that they will find interesting.
 The second great benefit is that you’ve not had to spend time crafting a blog post or spend thousands on an entertaining video or gripping infographics.